-KCSIE 2022 Part 2 paragraphs 134 and 137 highlights key areas to consider, these are included in online safety policy.
+KCSIE 2023 Part 2 paragraphs 135 - 138 inclusive highlights key areas to consider, These are included in our online safety policy.

-Portreath School takes online safety very seriously both in terms of our pupils and all of our staff.
+Portreath School\take online safety very seriously both in terms of our pupils and all of our staff.
 Please also refer to Portreath School's online safety policy and the acceptable user policy for staff.